kubeflow/website/content/docs/guides/gcp-e2e.md

   * Build a simple web app to send a prediction request to the model and display the result.

+## Setup

-## Download the project files
+### Download the project files

-TODO(sarahmaddox): Clean up this section when I know what's in the sample repo.
+TODO(sarahmaddox): Update this section when the updated sample is in the Kubeflow repo.

-TODO(sarahmaddox): Make a repo in kubeflow/examples called kubeflow-e2e at https://github.com/kubeflow/examples/kubernetes-engine-end-to-end
+TODO(sarahmaddox): Also change all mentions of directory "kubeflow-introduction" to "kubeflow-gcp" or something similar, depending on repo name.

-TODO(sarahmaddox): Use an MNIST model but use distributed training in the Python code and YAML files.
+TODO(sarahmaddox): Add distributed training to the MNIST model (Python code and YAML files).

 To simplify this tutorial, you can use a set of prepared files that include a TensorFlow application for training your model, a web UI to send prediction